Santiago de Compostela

 Follow the Pilgrims Way by Motorhome Rental

 The traditional ‘way of the pilgrims’ departs from St. Jean Pied de Port in southern France near the northern Spanish border.
-Many people still prefer to walk the ancient footways, which take them weeks and even months depending on the route.
+Many people still prefer to walk the ancient footways to Santiago de Compostela, which take them weeks and even months depending on the route.

-Thus, the nearest pickup point for a recreational vehicle we recommend is at Bilbao on the Spanish coastline some 200 kilometres away on good roads.
+Thus, the nearest pickup point for a RV rental vehicle we recommend is at Pamplona, only 75 kms away in Spain.
+Alternatively Bilbao is another good option, on the Spanish coastline some 200 kilometres away on good roads.
 The pretty town of St. Jean Pied de Port has numerous street cafés for cakes and coffee.
 Then it is time to head roughly southeast for Roncesvalles a short distance away.

 Day One: St. Jean Pied de Port to Oviedo